Death Valley from Las Vegas [Day Trip Itinerary]

 Las Vegas

-Now that you've seen a good portion of the Death Valley sites, it is time to head back to Las Vegas.
-The ride back is mostly on US-95, and it takes about 2.5 hours.
+Now that you've seen most of the Death Valley sites, it is time to head back to Las Vegas.
+The ride back is mostly on US-95 and takes about 2.5 hours.
 In total, the return portion of the trip consists of 140 miles.

 Las Vegas Welcome Sign